 What is condominium ownership?
-Unlike the considerably more common freehold type, it’s a relatively new form of property ownership here in Ontario.
+Unlike the considerably more common freehold type, condo ownership is relatively new here in Ontario.
 It was first made legal in 1967 but didn’t really catch on until the 1980’s.

 In contrast, condominium ownership can almost be described as communal, with one important difference.
 Your neighbours aren’t going to walk into your place whenever they feel like it.
 While your neighbours do own a communal share of the property and vice versa, they don’t have any right of access to your particular suite or unit.

 What is inside your four walls is yours alone.
 You are responsible for maintenance, and any renovations you undertake, to the interior of this property.
 And the unit or suite (your condo) is registered in your name.